Migrating data from Elasticsearch to Yandex Managed Service for OpenSearch

 Create a transfer:

-- Activate the transfer and wait until its status switches to Completed.
+- Activate the transfer and wait for its status to change to Completed.

 -